Profil (magazine): History and profile

-Restructuring 2022/2023
+Restructuring after 2022

-In December 2022 it was announced that Richard Grasl would also become profile managing director in addition to his journalistic work for the Kurier.
+In December 2022 it was announced that Richard Grasl would also become Profil managing director in addition to his journalistic work for the Kurier.
 On the same day it was announced that Christian Rainer would end his role as editor-in-chief and publisher of Profil.
-Due to Grasl's appointment, the editorial team felt compelled to publicly emphasize the magazine's "untouchable journalistic independence".
-At the same time, management reported three profile editors to the works council for termination.
+Due to Grasl's appointment, the editorial team publicly emphasized the magazine's "untouchable journalistic independence".
+At the same time, management reported three Profil editors to the works council for termination.

-Editorial GmbH led by Grasl became the new publisher in January 2023.
-The new editor-in-chief has been Anna Thalhammer since March 1, 2023.
+The editorial company led by Grasl became the new publisher in January 2023.
+Anna Thalhammer became editor-in-chief on 1 March 2023.

 The economics department head and deputy editor-in-chief Michael Nikbakhsh also left the magazine in this context.
-He was offered the opportunity to run Kurier and Profil's planned investigative academy as a self-employed person.
-Even before the academy started, Nikbakhsh “irrevocably” resigned from the leadership in February 2023.
-He developed a program for the academy and presented it to Richard Grasl, Martina Salomon and Anna Thalhammer at a meeting.
-According to Nikbakhsh, they had begun “in all seriousness” to classify intended speakers “according to suspected or supposed party-political affiliation”.
-Salomon explained that it was important to her that “not only leftists” appeared.
-Those mentioned contradict Nikbakhsh's account.
+He was offered the opportunity to run the planned investigative academy of Kurier and Profil as a self-employed person.
+Before the academy started, Nikbakhsh resigned from its leadership in February 2023.
+According to Nikbakhsh, a program he had presented to Richard Grasl, Martina Salomon and Anna Thalhammer led to a dispute over the perceived political affiliation of proposed speakers.
+Salomon, Grasl, and Thalhammer disputed Nikbakhsh's account.

+Since January 2025, Thalhammer has also served as publisher of the magazine.

 Circulation

-The circulation of profil was 72,000 copies in 1985.
+The circulation of Profil was 72,000 copies in 1985.
 In 1993, the magazine had a circulation of more than 100,000 copies.

 The weekly had a circulation of 76,000 copies in 2003 and 78,000 copies in the first quarter of 2004.
 In 2006, the magazine had a readership of 6%, being second to NEWS magazine.
 The circulation of the magazine was 251,000 copies in 2007.
 Its circulation for the first half of 2008 was 59,124 copies.
-The 2010 circulation of profil was 93,000 copies.
+The 2010 circulation of Profil was 93,000 copies.
 The circulation of the magazine during the first half of 2013 was down to 71,033 copies.
+According to the Austrian Circulation Control, the sold circulation in the 2024 rolling annual average was 34,649 copies.